AdobeDocs/commerce-pwa-studio/src/pages/getstarted/concepts/index.md

 ---
-title: General concepts
+title: PWA Studio concepts
 ---

-# General concepts
+# PWA Studio concepts

 The tools provided by the PWA Studio project allows you to create websites that are fast, mobile-friendly, and reliable.
 This topic lists the basic concepts you need to know to work with PWA Studio tools.